Payphone: Spain

 Telephones were a monopoly of the national government in Spain.
-Payphones took a slug or ficha, a piece of metal with two troughs in it, making it hard to counterfeit.
+Payphones took a ficha (token), a piece of metal with two troughs in it, making it hard to counterfeit.
 Payphones were typically found in bars, restaurants, and stores, never freestanding.
-Phones would accept some 5 fichas at a time (the exact number varied depending on phone model), showing through a plastic window the number remaining, and return unused ones to the customer.
+Phones would accept some five fichas at a time (the exact number varied depending on phone model), showing through a plastic window the number remaining, and return unused ones to the customer.